 Where to stay:

 While you are setting out on your “spooky journey”, you may want to talk a little break and change the whole scenery.
 Two birds with one stone!
 Thus, you can walk around the vicinity and even consider staying over for one or a couple of nights.
-There are a plenty of wonderful hotels, especially around London.
+There are plenty of wonderful hotels, especially around London.

 Château de Brissac, Maine-et-Loire, France

 This gorgeous French castle goes back as far as the 11th Century.
 And apart from being the tallest castle in France, it is also known for something quite sinister.
 The double murder that took place within its walls in the 15th century has had lasting repercussions for those who visit.
 It is indeed said that the owner’s wife enjoyed having extramarital affairs.
 One day, her husband snapped, brutally killing both his wife and her lover.
 But since then, their cries are said to echo around the Château de Brissac, haunting everyone who stays there.
 There have even been sightings of a woman who walks the corridors – the ghost of the woman who met her end at the hands of her husband.
 La Dame Verte, or “Green Lady,” as they call her, is always seen wearing a green dress, with terrible gaping holes where her eyes and nose once were.